mrintegrate/after-layoffs/README.md

 ## For this application, the following role types are recommended:

 #### Administrator
-  - A full admin that can see every channel in discord, set up permissions, create/delete channels, configure bots, and be the adjudicator as needed.
+<p>A full admin that can see every channel in discord, set up permissions, create/delete channels, configure bots, and be the adjudicator as needed.</p>

 #### Hiring-Ally
-  - A hiring-ally is someone from outside of the layoff group who wishes the reach out to the layoff group to help in any way possible.
-So far, this group has included recruiters, employees still with the previous employer, friends from the memberx's networks and hiring managers.
+<p>A hiring-ally is someone from outside of the layoff group who wishes the reach out to the layoff group to help in any way possible.
+So far, this group has included recruiters, employees still with the previous employer, friends from the memberx's networks and hiring managers.</p>

 #### MemberX (Can be any unique Name)
-  - A memberx would have the broadest access without having full admin access.
-This role is reserved for memberx’s of the layoff group.
+<p>A memberx would have the broadest access without having full admin access.
+This role is reserved for member’s of the layoff group.</p>

 ## For this application, the following channel categories are recommended.
 #### Public to All - Allies and Alumni Chat
-  - A fully public section available to all that join the server.
+<p>A fully public section available to all that join the server.</p>

 #### Private - General
-  - A section for private conversations to take place, ideas to be shared in a safe environment, new skills to be learned, referrals to be given,and for new nominations to the group to be made.
+<p>A section for private conversations to take place, ideas to be shared in a safe environment, new skills to be learned, referrals to be given,and for new nominations to the group to be made.</p>

 #### Private - Finding a Gig
-  - A section for interview preparation, success, and leads on companies hiring.
+<p>A section for interview preparation, success, and leads on companies hiring.</p>

 #### Private - Social
-  - A space for catharsis, gaming, networking, and sharing your pets and hobbies.
+<p>A space for catharsis, gaming, networking, and sharing your pets and hobbies.</p>

 #### Private - Voice Channels
-  - A section for interview preparation, success, and leads on companies hiring.
+<p>A section for interview preparation, success, and leads on companies hiring.</p>

-### Creating categories for Channels in Discord
+##### Creating categories for Channels in Discord
 <p>To create categories for channels in Discord, you'll need to use Discord's server settings and channel management features.
 Here's a general outline of the steps to follow:</p>

 <ol>